-In two years of using the near-miss/good catch process, more than 130 near-miss and good catch reports have been filed.
+In three years of using the near-miss/good catch process, more than 150 near-miss and good catch reports have been filed.
 Sharing near-miss/good catch reports with employees is designed to help all employees learn about safety issues and to help prevent incidents, both of which serve to improve our safety culture and collective performance.

 Preventing sprains and strains

 MGE supports employees through a partnership with a workplace injury prevention sports medicine provider that employs athletic trainers.
-These trainers teach employees how to properly warm up and stretch before performing physically demanding work.
+These trainers teach employees how to properly warm up and stretch before performing physically demanding work and how to perform ergonomic assessments.
 This partnership was launched to address sprain and strain prevention proactively and before medical treatment becomes necessary.

 We recognize that our operations employees are industrial athletes.
 Like a professional athlete, working athletes need the highest level of support and care.

 With easy access to the athletic trainers, employees are able to get the coaching they need from someone who understands the type of work they do and the type of injuries they may experience.
 Our trainers can help with early intervention to minimize and even eliminate those injuries.